kinota/kinota-bigdata/README.md

 # Kinota&trade;

-Kinota&trade; is a modular open-source implmentation of [OGC SensorThings API Part 1: Sensing](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html);
+Kinota&trade; is a modular open-source implementation of [OGC SensorThings API Part 1: Sensing](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html);
 referred to as "STA" hereafter.
 Kinota was developed to support multiple persistence backends including traditional RDBMS as as well as NoSQL databases; currently the only persistence backend is for Apache Cassandra.